zihuahu/ccr-examples/slurm/1_Advanced/GPUs/README.md

 ## How to use

 CCR's academic cluster has a mix of compute nodes from various generations of hardware with a variety of GPU types in them.
 Most of these compute nodes have either 1 or 2 GPUs, while one node has 12
 A16 GPUs.
-Though you could request multiple nodes with GPUs, our GPU nodes are under heavy demand and wait times can be long, even when only requesting a single GPU.

 The provided [script](./BasicExample.sh) is a minimal Slurm example that uses a GPU.
 Make sure to modify parts of the script to suit your GPU requirements and specific needs.
-For more details, refer to the [1_Advanced README](../README.md).
+For more details, refer to the [Advanced README](../README.md).

 If you need more than the default, you can specify hardware requirements using the Slurm `--constraint` directive in the batch script or using the Node Features field in OnDemand app forms.
 Supported GPU types include `A40`, `A100`, `H100`, `GH200`, and `V100`.